Navigating Parabol’s AI Roadmap

 We built Pages so teams could both provide context to and capture knowledge from meetings.
 We embedded the AI insights and summarization directly in the experience.

-Now when teams conclude a meeting we generate an interactive summary with insights leading the page.
+When teams conclude a meeting we generate an interactive summary with insights leading the page.
 They can change the prompt.
 This is a firsthand way to discover and learn how to use the insights block and the page blocks.
 The pages include topics, tasks, and an export of the meeting.

 Next Steps